 Striking a balance: There is often a misalignment between the work you need done and what your designer needs to feel fulfilled.

-Estimating design time: Iterations on concepts and the process of translating wireframes into mockups makes factoring the design process into sprints difficult.
+Estimating design time: Iterations on concepts and the process of translating wireframes into mockups makes factoring the UX design process into sprints difficult.

 Getting started: It isn’t easy to communicate your vision for the product, and misaligned expectations often result in unnecessary double work.